cds-snc/notification-documentation/README.md

 This is the repository holding the technical documentation for GC Notify, https://notification.canada.ca.

 ## Content
-Content is based on [GOV.UK's Notify REST API Documentation](https://github.com/alphagov/notifications-tech-docs/tree/master/source/documentation) and [the Digital Transformation Agency in Australia's Notify Documentation](https://github.com/govau/notify/tree/master/docs/src/content).
+Content is largely based on [GOV.UK's Notify REST API Documentation](https://github.com/alphagov/notifications-tech-docs/tree/master/source/documentation) and [the Digital Transformation Agency in Australia's Notify Documentation](https://github.com/govau/notify/tree/master/docs/src/content).
+It is being adapted to the Canadian context.

 ## Documentation files
 This repository holds documentation in various Markdown files: